Except as otherwise provided in this rule, the definitions in rule 3745-81-01 of the Administrative Code shall apply to this chapter.

-(D) "Disadvantaged assistance" means a loan to a disadvantaged community from the water supply revolving loan account with a term greater than twenty years and not to exceed thirty years or the expected design life of the project, whichever is less.
+(C) "Disadvantaged assistance" means a loan to a disadvantaged community from the water supply revolving loan account with a term greater than twenty years and not to exceed the maximum term allowed by the Safe Drinking Water Act (SDWA) or the expected design life of the project, whichever is less.
 The terms and conditions of all disadvantaged assistance shall be determined by the director.

-(E) "Disadvantaged community" means the service area, or portion thereof, of one of the following entities that applies for and is eligible, or that the director expects to become eligible as a result of its loan project, for loan assistance under this chapter of the Administrative Code pursuant to the affordability criteria established by the director:
+(D) "Disadvantaged community" means the service area, or portion thereof, of one of the following entities that applies for and is eligible, or that the director expects to become eligible as a result of the loan project, for loan assistance under this chapter pursuant to the affordability criteria established by the director:

 (4) A nonprofit noncommunity public water system.